LibraryCarpentry/lc-shell/reference.md

 *Examples*

-- `foobar?`: matches seven character strings starting with `foobar` and ending with one character or number
+- `foobar?`: matches 7-character strings starting with `foobar` and ending with one character or number
-- `foobar*`: matches strings starting with `foobar` ending with zero or more further characters or numbers
+- `foobar*`: matches strings that start with `foobar` and end with zero or more other characters or numbers
-- `foobar*txt`: matches strings starting with `foobar` and ending with `txt`
+- `foobar*txt`: matches strings that start with `foobar` and end with `txt`
-- `[1-9]foobar?`: matches eight character strings starting that start with a number, have `foobar` after the number, and end with any character or number.
+- `[1-9]foobar?`: matches 8-character strings that start that start with a number, have `foobar` after the number, and end with any character or number.

 _____
 ### Shell: Counting and Mining